The 3 Classes of Food™

 To understand how this information was established, read the References Here.

 First Class, Nutrient-Rich “Superfoods”

-Plant foods rich in the micronutrients, including phytochemicals, and macronutrients—health-promoting protein, real-food carbohydrate, healthy fat, fiber and water to function, stay healthy and perform well.
+Plant foods rich in micronutrients, including phytochemicals, vitamins and minerals, and macronutrients—health-promoting protein, real-food carbohydrates, healthy fat, fiber, and water to function, stay healthy, and perform well.
 They don’t contain substances your body doesn’t need, like dietary saturated fat or cholesterol.

-Recommendation: You eat 90% or More Whole Food, Nutrient-Rich meals and menus for the best results.
+Recommendation: Eat 90% or More Whole Food, Nutrient-Rich meals, and menus for the best results.